sherifaelsabbagh/PhArMol/docs/TUTORIAL.md

 ## 7. Step 6 — Screening a Real Library

-The model was then used to screen 200 real compounds from a public screening library (ZINC), with no pre-filtering.
+The model was then used to screen 200 real compounds from Enamine, with no pre-filtering.
 The results form a natural companion to the validation: this checks not just “does the model recognize real fluoroquinolones” but “does it correctly reject compounds that aren't.”

 | Result | Count | % of library |
 |-------------------------------|-----------|------------------|